Real Lifesavers: The 5 Main Types of PFD Every Boater Should Know About

 Keep out of direct sunlight

-Rinse off saltwater
+Rinse off salt water

-Check Price on Amazon - Better Boat's de-salt concentrate breaks down and washes away salt particles to keep your boating and outdoor products clean and corrosion-free.
+Better Boat's de-salt concentrate breaks down and washes away salt particles to keep your boating and outdoor products clean and corrosion-free.

-As mentioned before, saltwater can really damage anything boat-related.
-PFDs are no exception!
+As mentioned before, salt water can really damage anything boat-related.
+PFDs are no exception.

 If you get your PFD wet in salt water, be certain to rinse the saltwater from the fabric.
 And, of course, be sure it's completely dry after so it doesn't get mold and mildew either.